lanl/benchmarks/doc/sphinx/01_branson/branson.rst

 * If building a CUDA enabled version of Branson use the ``CUDADIR`` environment variable to specify your CUDA directory.

+* If building for multi-node runs Metis should be used for mesh partitioning.
+See README.md from Branson for more details.
+Single node CPU and single node GPU runs for SSNI should not use Metis.

 .. code-block:: bash

    export CXX=`which g++`